ibm-cloud-docs/dns-svcs/faq.md

 {: #load-balancer}
 {: faq}

-See [Global load balancers limitations](/docs/dns-svcs?topic=dns-svcs-global-load-balancers#glb-ki) for more information on global load balancer usage.
+For more information on global load balancer usage, see [Global load balancers limitations](/docs/dns-svcs?topic=dns-svcs-global-load-balancers#glb-ki).

 ### What types of health checks are supported?
 {: #health-check-types-supported}